 What is a visual migraine?

-Migraine auras are very common, affecting 1 in 5 migraine sufferers.
+Migraine auras are quite common, affecting one in five migraine sufferers.

 - Flashes of light

 What is a retinal migraine?

 Retinal migraines are episodes of repeated temporary vision loss or blindness in one eye.
 Retinal migraines can occur with a migraine headache or preceding the headache.
 Episodes can repeat throughout the day, and last from 5 to 20 minutes.

 Retinal migraines are rare, affecting 1 in 200 migraine sufferers.

 Retinal migraines usually indicate a serious underlying health problem, and are considered a medical emergency.

 If you experience any type of vision loss, seek immediate medical attention.